 How To Tell If A Bike Frame Is Stiff

-While ultra-light, ultra-thin, large diameter tubing does exist, it is highly unlikely that a frame designer would use it in a touring bike frame.
-This type of tubing is reserved mostly for road bikes; an example tubeset is Columbus Spirit OS (steel) which is just 0.4mm in the middle of the tube.
+While ultra-light, ultra-thin, large-diameter tubing does exist, it is highly unlikely that a frame engineer would use it for a touring bike frame.
+This type of tubing is reserved specifically for lightweight road bikes.
+An example tube set is Columbus Spirit OS (steel) which is just 0.4mm in the middle of the tube.

-Oversized headtubes (look out for an internal upper headset assembly) are another indication of a potentially stiff frame because frame builders have an easier time connecting larger diameter tubes together with similar surface areas.
+Oversized head tubes are another indication of a potentially stiff frame (look out for an internal upper headset assembly).
+Frame builders have an easier time connecting larger diameter tubes together with the increased surface area of an oversized head tube.

 Here’s a guide to finding the stiffest touring frames (if you can’t test a frame loaded with gear):